FLOIP/flow-builder/README.md

 flow-builder provides an open source frontend for authoring [flow interoperability project specification](https://floip.gitbook.io/flow-specification/) compliant flows.
 It enables the importing, editing and exporting of flow json, as well as authoring from scratch.
 Such flows can then be run using a compatible flow runner such as [FLOIP/flow-runner](https://github.com/FLOIP/flow-runner).

+## What are flows

+Flows are a modern paradign for describing the logic of digital information systems that interact with individuals, often for the purpose of (a) collecting data or (b) providing information through interactive requests.
+Some common examples of this are in mobile services using voice-based or SMS-based conversations over basic mobile phones.
+Flows follow the "flowchart" paradigm, consisting of actions (nodes) and connections between actions, which can incorporate decision-making logic.

 ## Usage

 To begin, you can create a new flow by visiting X. From there, you can either start with a blank flow (a flow without blocks) and get editing: